ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 First, you'll need to generate a job file.
 Each line of this job file needs to specify exactly what you want run for each job, including any modules that need to be loaded or modifications to your environment variables.
 Empty lines or lines that begin with `#` will be ignored when submitting your job array. **Note:** slurm jobs start in the directory from which your job was submitted.

 For example, imagine that you have 1000 fastq files that correspond to individual samples you want to map to a genome with `bowtie2` and convert to bam files with `samtools`.
-Given some initial testing, you think that each job needs 4 GB of RAM, and will run in less than 10 minutes.
+Given some initial testing, you think that each job needs 4 GiB of RAM, and will run in less than 10 minutes.

 Create a file with the jobs you want to run, one per line.
 A simple loop that prints your jobs should usually suffice.
 A job can be a simple command invocation, or a sequence of commands.
 You can call the job file anything, but for this example assume it's called "joblist.txt" and contains: